Examiner Kasim A Alli has allowed 142 of 206 decided applications in Computer Architecture, Software, and Information Security.

 Kasim A Alli maintains a public record in Technology Center 2100 (Computer Architecture, Software, and Information Security) spanning 2 art units.
-Across 206 disposed applications, the allowance rate is 69%.
-The examiner's allowance rates across individual art units range from 63% to 79%.
-This pooled figure reflects the aggregate of decisions—allowed and abandoned applications—and does not include pending matters.
-The range indicates variation in allowance rates across the art units in which this examiner works.
+Across hundreds of decided applications, the examiner's allowance rate stands at 69%.
+The allowance rate ranges from 63% to 79% across these art units, reflecting variation in the decided outcomes within the examiner's portfolio.
+This record represents allowed and abandoned applications only; pending matters are excluded from the calculation.

 These are aggregate statistics from this examiner's past public record — not predictions about any specific application.
 The per-art-unit figures below show how the record varies across art units.
 Our approach to patent prosecution →